CCSC Sailing Instructions

 Will be as shown on the course board.

-A Yacht shall only cross the finish line if the course has been completed correctly and all rules complied with.
+Except for Club Championship courses, where a division has been allocated additional laps, a yacht shall only cross the finish line if the course has been completed correctly and all rules complied with.

 All yachts failing to complete the course in accordance with the sailing instructions shall be deemed DNF (Did Not Finish).